LS 100 – Foundations of Legal Studies (changed course number from 100A to 100 beginning Sp12.) (4 units) Core (H, SS)

 LS 185AC – Prison (Big Ideas Course) (4 units) Area I

-NOTE: ***This is a cross-listed course with Legal Studies (185AC) , Architecture (Arch 180AC) and Ethnic Studies (EthStud 181AC).
+NOTE: ***This is a cross-listed course that has been offered in the past with Architecture (Arch 180AC), Ethnic Studies (EthStud 181AC), and Sociology (Soc 185AC).
 Any of the three sections can be added and still count towards the major, but it is best to sign up for our section LS 185AC.***

 LS 186 – Gender, Law, & Society (4 units) Area III or IV